shiftcurrency/sqlog/README.md

 ## LISK/SHIFT monitoring software.

 SQLog works as a monitoring software for LISK/SHIFT with a failover system.
 It also parse logs and inserts them into a SQLite3 database, hence the name SQLog.
+Since it uses a SQL-database as backend, it is very easy to create new events and actions.

 ## Supported events